xLSX285/EnterpriseG/README.md

 # Settings

+## ActivateWindows

+- `True`: Windows will be activated using KMS38 method
+- `False`: Windows wont be activated `Default`

 ## WimToESD

 - `True`: Script will compress Install.wim to Install.esd - This will require more time and resources.
 - `False`: Script wont compress Install.wim to Install.esd `Default`

+## RemoveEdge

+- `True`: Microsoft Edge and WebView2 will be removed from the image
+- `False`: Microsoft Edge and WebView2 will remain installed `Default`

 ## RemoveApps